fullstackph/my-sample-site/src/categories/d.md

 ---
-title: D
+title: Category D
-description: letter D
+description: This is the description for cat D
 ---